bintaDouk/ada-project-americanDentalAssociation/index.md

 At least for war movies, it is not.
 The interest in war movies is not impacted by the occurrence of wars even in the short term, except for a couple of instances such as war in Ukraine or a conflict in Gaza back in 2007.
 This indicates that the audiences are rarely interested in watching movies about the events taht are currently experienced.

 # Conclusion
-Through this study, we explored how global events, particularly conflicts like World War II, the Cold War, and others, have influenced film genres, public preferences, and sentiment.
+Throughout this study, we explored how global events, particularly conflicts like World War II, the Cold War, and others, have influenced film genres, public preferences, and sentiment.
 The analysis of ouur data uncovered how historical events shape cinematic narratives, both in terms of content and reception.

 The initial findings showed that wars significantly influence the production of various movie genres, with military genres like War Films and Spy Films showing cyclic peaks during major conflicts, such as World War II and the Vietnam War, before declining afterward.
 Positive genres such as Comedy and Family Films generally provided escapism though prolonged conflicts disrupted their stability.
 Shifts during key wars, such as spikes in propaganda films during World War II and increased Thrillers and Action Films during the Vietnam War, underscore the nuanced interplay between warfare and cinematic trends.